Leaderboard

 9 points

-There's a complete failure here by people to understand how others hunt, regard the hunt and the hunted animal.
+3. There's a complete failure here by people to understand how others hunt, regard the hunt and the hunted animal.
 At the end of a Stag hunt in Ireland (before it was banned)the Stag was ropped up and taken back to a park.
 At the end of a Stag hunt in UK (before it was banned) the Stag was shot as that was the most humane thing to do.
-In France they kill it with a sword "because that's a more honourable death and the huntsman should be intimate with the stag when taking its life, to shoot it would be a dishonour" They aren't obsessed with humane this or t9 points
+In France they kill it with a sword "because that's a more honourable death and the huntsman should be intimate with the stag when taking its life, to shoot it would be a dishonour" They aren't obsessed with humane this or t

 8 points

-It's obvious that the use of locators has paved the way for mute dog to be used.
+5. It's obvious that the use of locators has paved the way for mute dog to be used.
 That type pre locator days would not have been much use at all.
 But is it far more safer with a locator for the terrier?
 100% it is! the fell and moorland saved a dog wedged tight at 19m that dog would have never been seen again if it was for the bellman and flint.
 But if we could dig within the law but not have a locator on I'd do it.
 Because my dogs are yappy little wind bags anyways lol.
 Maybe we wouldn't be in the mess were in now if locators was never used, just a thought.
-If you look at pi8 points
+If you look at pi

-If folks can't just give up with their f***ing pride and opinions about locators and how a foreign hunter should bow to the British/Irish way then this forum will soon become poorer for it.
+6. If folks can't just give up with their f***ing pride and opinions about locators and how a foreign hunter should bow to the British/Irish way then this forum will soon become poorer for it.
 Just f***ing accept it or lose another great contributor to this forum.
 Blaise has been a bloody gent on here and yet folks are still telling him how he's doing it wrong.
 Even name calling now!
 Just accept it, even if you cant understand it.
-Or simply don't follow this thread.8 points
+Or simply don't follow this thread.

 7 points